Sackler family: History

-In 2012, a member of the Sackler family bought Stargroves, a manor house near Newbury in the UK for more than its £15 million listing price; former owners at different times of the estate have been Mick Jagger and Rod Stewart.
+In 2012, a member of the Sackler family bought Stargroves, a manor house near Newbury in the United Kingdom, for more than its £15 million listing price; former owners at different times of the estate have been Mick Jagger and Rod Stewart.

 The family was first listed in Forbes list of America's Richest Families in 2015.

-The Sackler family is also the owner of Mundipharma, a lower profile pharma company that has significant operations in China.
+The Sackler family also owns Mundipharma, a lower-profile pharma company with significant operations in China.
 Bloomberg News reported in 2020 that the family had hired an investment bank to identify a potential buyer of the business.
 The company could fetch as much as $3 to $5 billion.